 A microphone is actually very similar to a magnetic pickup.
 It uses an inductor that transduces the mechanical motion within a magnetic field to an electrical signal in copper wire coil.
 The main difference is that the magnetic flux being detected is not from the string’s vibration in the field.
 The coil has a very thin membrane pulled tightly over the top, creating a sort of open drum shape.
 When the string vibrates at a distance, it creates soundwaves by moving the surrounding air molecules.
 The soundwaves travel a distance and hit the thin membrane, which begins to vibrate in tandem.
 This vibration is within the magnetic field.

-Obviously, the flux can now be affected by any soundwave, rather than just a metal string, microphones have a much wider application.
+Obviously, since the signal flux is being created by any soundwave rather than just a metal string, microphones have a much wider application.

 String vibration → Sound waves → Vibration transfers to membrane → Vibration inducted as an electrical signal → Onward to amplification